svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 src/main/resources which is present by default if you created you project from the mangoo I/O archtype.

-You can always use the default https://logging.apache.org/log4j/2.x/manual/configuration.html[configuration options] from log4j2 for loading the configuration file.
+You can always use the default [configuration options](https://logging.apache.org/log4j/2.x/manual/configuration.html) from log4j2 for loading the configuration file.
 However, mangoo I/O offers you an additional feature, specially when working with different environments.
 When mangoo I/O starts it will look for an environment specific log4j2 configuration file in the form of